eagle-io/docs/source/topics/alarms/index.rst

 Quality Alarm
 ~~~~~~~~~~~~~~
-Quality Alarms are specific to Parameters and Locations and are triggered (if enabled) when an acquired data point quality code matches one of the specifed :ref:`quality types <historic-quality>`.
+Quality Alarms are specific to Parameters and Locations and are triggered (if enabled) when an acquired data point quality code matches one of the specified :ref:`quality types <historic-quality>`.

 .. raw:: latex